CopernicaMarketingSoftware/Documentation/Publisher/en/pom-clicks-logfile.md

+# Click Record Information

 Every click on every link from messages sent via Publisher is logged in the pom-clicks log files.
-You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./logfiles-content), or the dashboard.
+You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: